CaiNiaoJian/A-Python-based-big-data-visualization-project/README.md

 Any commercial use of the data (whether more or less than 10% of the dataset), or any reproduction of more than 10% of the entire dataset, requires specific permission from SIPRI, for which a fee will normally be charged based on the cost of generating the data.
 Contact milex@sipri.org for further information.

 For the purpose of the above, 10% of the SIPRI Military Expenditure Database is defined to consist of 3,500 individual units of data, where a unit of data consists of a figure for military expenditure for one country in one year either in local currency at current prices (financial or calendar year), constant (2022) US$, current US$, or as a share of GDP, in each case together with relevant information contained in the bracketing, special note indicators and footnotes for that country and year; or an estimate of a world or regional total in constant (2022) US$ or current US$, together with the information contained in any bracketing for that figure.

+## Project Updates

+### 2024-03-30: Web Frontend Implementation

+We've expanded the project to include a React-based web frontend using TypeScript and Material-UI (MUI v7).
+This addition allows users to access the military power visualization through a modern web interface, complementing the existing Python desktop application.

+#### Key Updates:
+- Added a responsive React web application with TypeScript
+- Implemented Material-UI v7 components for modern UI
+- Created homepage with overview of available visualizations
+- Set up routing structure for all main visualization pages
+- Resolved TypeScript compatibility issues with the latest Material-UI version
+- Replaced Grid-based layouts with Box-based flexbox for better compatibility

+This web frontend connects to the same data sources as the desktop application but provides a more accessible interface that works across different devices and platforms without installation requirements.

+The web version is still under active development, with data visualizations being progressively implemented to match the desktop application's capabilities.

 ```
 src/